For a PDF version of our insight on investment funds in the British Virgin Islands, please click here.

 Investment funds can be structured as one of the following:

 • A unit trust.

-The vast majority of investment funds in the BVI are established as a BVI Business Company limited by shares under the BCA.
+The vast majority of investment funds in the BVI are established as a BC limited by shares under the BCA or as a segregated portfolio company, which is a specific category of a BC under the BCA.
 Limited partnerships are the second most popular, while unit trusts are rare.